The Home Of Outdoor Living

 There was a problem.
 Please refresh the page and try again.

 Our August gardening jobs are just what you need if you're looking for the best ways to keep your outdoor space looking beautiful for as long as possible.

 This is the month where the garden should be ticking over nicely, full of colorful flowers and ripening crops.
 However, although many plants can be left to their own devices, this is not a time when gardeners can rest on their laurels.

-There are still plenty of jobs to be done this month, whether it's finalizing what to plant in August, weeding and deadheading flowers, mowing the lawn or keeping pests in check.
+There are still plenty of jobs to be done in the monthly gardening calendar for August, whether it's weeding and deadheading flowers, mowing the lawn or keeping pests in check.

 Whether you add all of our August gardening jobs to your to-do list or just a few, you'll soon see the benefits of your hard work.

 12 August gardening jobs to complete this month

 Our top August gardening jobs will help you prioritize your to-do list and keep you busy outdoors over the coming weeks.